neuronsimulator/nrn/docs/hoc/simctrl/stdrun.rst

 Grapher
 """""""

-Starts a :ref:`Grapher` tool for plotting any expression vs a specified independent variable.
+Starts a :ref:`hoc_Grapher` tool for plotting any expression vs a specified independent variable.
 Lines are not drawn on this graph in response to a run.
 However it can be made to control a family of runs.